Home > Academics > Departments > Performing Arts > Handbook > Workstudy Policies

 - Store your time card in the appropriate place.
 Your time card is your responsibility.
 Do not remove your record sheet from the shop.

 If you do not follow the above guidelines, there will be repercussions.
 The first no-call, no-show will result in a verbal warning.
 The second no-call, no-show will result in a written warning filed with Human Resources.
 The third no-call, no-show will result in termination.

 In many cases, a student who has been granted a production position is also a work-study or payroll assistant.
 In order to facilitate the method in which work-study hours, payroll hours, and production position hours are calculated, please study the following explanations:

 - A student assistant holding a production position must also complete all work-study hours.
-The hours required for a production position are separate from the hours required for a College work-study or payroll position.
+The hours required for a production position are separate from the hours required for a University work-study or payroll position.
 Students are not allowed to delay or postpone work-study obligations in order to fulfill production position(s).